gabrielfior/fhenix-orderbook/README.md

 ## What was implemented

 This project implements a private orderbook on the Fhenix blockchain leveraging FHE.
 We forked a [publicy available repo](https://github.com/sondotpin/orderbook) and adapted that to use Fhenix's [FHE Solidity library](https://docs.fhenix.zone/).
 The Solidity contract compiles and accepts buy orders and sell orders.
+We also incorporated the encrypted ERC20 template (FHERC20) into the contract.

 ### Contracts